 Can Non-Technical Users Work Effectively on Both Platforms?

 In contrast, developers built Databricks for technical professionals, such as data engineers and data scientists.
 It requires familiarity with programming languages (Python, SQL, R, Scala) and data frameworks such as Spark.
-While Databricks supports teamwork and offers some visual tools, designers didn’t create it for users without coding experience.
+While Databricks supports teamwork and offers some visual tools, it wasn’t designed for users without coding experience.

 If your team includes non-technical users who need to work on their own, Alteryx is the better option.
 However, you should reserve Databricks for technical teams with data engineering or data science skills.